Rohinthan/Neurix/README.md

 ---

+## Description about training

-## the model need .bin trained dataset and vocab.txt file but this in under training. the bin currently not available for use needed a training so wait or you can train this model on yourself using vocab.txt and chunks instruction data's in you're own on you're local machine :
+   the model need .bin trained dataset and vocab.txt file but this in under training. the bin currently not available for use needed a training so wait or you can train this model on yourself using vocab.txt and chunks instruction data's in you're own on you're local machine :

 ## 📜 License